 Girl Scout Troops are welcome to join us for any and all Farm programming, including:

 For a full list of programs and badges, here is our Girl Scout Program Guide.

 During sugaring season we’d love to have you and yours come on down to the Farm and see how this New England favorite gets made.
 Learn to tap a tree, hear how the Native Americans and colonials would have made maple syrup, and experience process for yourself in our sugar shack.

 Tours run for about an hour and must be booked in advance.
 The fee is $9 per person.

 Minimum tour fee $54 (for up to 6 people; additional people pay +$9)

-We expect to sugar between February 24 and March 23 but cannot guarantee we will actively be boiling on any particular day.
+We expect to sugar between mid February and mid March but cannot guarantee we will actively be boiling on any particular day.